minnojs/docsite/content/en/docs/time/tutorials/hello.md

 ### Epilogue (of sorts)
 You've learned how to create a single trial, and the different elements that compose it.
 The next stage is seeing how different trials come together to form a task.

-We will now go on to creating a simple slide-show.